calyptis/RecommendedFrequencies/README.md

 A brief overview of the entire project can be found in these [presentation slides](resources/presentation/Presentation.pdf).

-Specifically, under the current scope, song suggestions are based on similarities between audio features, song attributes and — optionally — genre.
+Specifically, under the current scope, song suggestions are based on a trained Catboost model that uses audio features, song attributes and genre information in the form of embeddings provided by [Every Noise at Once](https://everynoise.com/).
 The audio features used by the app are a subset of those provided by [Spotify's API](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features) in addition to the year of the song's album release.
 All features used are listed [here](#audio_features).

-Similarities metrics used by the app are the following:
-  - For audio features and year of album release:
-    - Euclidean distance
-  - For genres, users can choose between:
-    - Jaccard index
-    - Cosine distance of `word2vec` word embeddings
-    - Co-occurrence
-    - Euclidean distance of genre embeddings provided by [Every Noise at Once](https://everynoise.com/)

 The app is developed using `streamlit`.